dantgn/reminder-tasks/README.md

 I have used TailwindCSS to make the UI more elegant and responsive.

+This app needs a working API for the Backend part.
+You can find two options as Backend:
+- The first one is implemented using a Python FastAPI project which can be found at [Python Backend API](https://github.com/dantgn/reminder-app-python)
-This app needs a working API for the Backend part, which is implemented in a separate .NET API project which can be found at [.NET Backend API](https://github.com/dantgn/reminder-tasks-api-dotnet)
+- The second one is implemented using a .NET API project which can be found at [.NET Backend API](https://github.com/dantgn/reminder-tasks-api-dotnet)

+I have deployed the Frontend Project and the Python project on Vercel, and it can be tested at https://reminder-tasks-frontend.vercel.app

 See screenshots of the application below: